nubot-nudt/SegNet4D/README.md

 ### Code usage

-- The code will be released after our paper has been accepted.
+- The code will be released after our paper is accepted.